kinisi/KinisiAgent/README.md

 KinisiAgent
 ===================

+This is the early prototype development code for the GPS data collection agent that ran on the Kinisi Raspberry Pi.
+While functional for demo purposes, it has since been superceded by the NodeJS agent, which is more production-ready.
+The main development goal was to create a quick, functioning GPS tracking app over a weekend to demo and kick off the project, or otherwise demonstrate that the concept was not feasible.
+The secondary goal was to attempt using Java on the Pi, in the time before Oracle released a stable Java platform for the Pi.
+This would help move forward testing of Pi hardware boundaries like battery life, ruggedness, and peripheral capabilities, without waiting for vendors and mainstream developers to release their code.

-This is development code for the data collection agent that runs on the Kinisi Raspberry Pi prototypes.
-The Java application created from these java files has been used to perform both realtime and cached/delayed tracking of moving vehicles, people and other objects.
+The Java application created from these java files has been used to perform both realtime and cached/delayed tracking (like through a tunnel or rurual cell data dead spot) of moving vehicles, people and other objects.
+External packages were not used, so as to not rely on third party developers to maintain or update their code, as the Pi's JDK/JRE goes through its coming revisions with the pending Oracle release.
+Simplicity was intended, a.k.a. "a hack", so that the project could be coded quickly for the goals stated above.

 Technical Overview
 -------------------